 Figure 4: Histograms showing mean changes in allele frequency in the populations exposed the high sugar selection regime, between generation 1 and 11, 1 and 25, and 1 and 100.
-Panel A includes all 1.76 M SNPs and panel B includes the 71K SNPs show a signature of positive selection that is unique to the high sugar selection regime.
+Panel A includes all 1.76 M SNPs and panel B includes the 71k SNPs that show a signature of positive selection unique to the high sugar selection regime.

 Do the selected alleles show a detectable sweep signature?

 Next, we ask if the identified selection signatures tend to coincide with the genomic footprint of selective sweeps.
-Using a core set of 20K high confidence SNPs, we estimated individual haplotypes at generation 100.
+Using a core set of 20k high confidence SNPs, we estimated individual haplotypes at generation 100.
 These haplotypes were then used to calculate the integrated Haplotype Score (iHS) (Voight et al., 2006) in the high-sugar selected populations.
 A large iHS indicates an extended haplotype associated with one allele at a given SNP, a pattern characteristic of a selective sweep.
 The estimated iHS and the p-values from our regression model showed a small but significant correlation (cor = 0.07, p = 2.1×10-17, fig. 9), indicating a tendency of longer haplotypes at the selected loci.
 The observed correlation is however very modest, showing that the loci indicated to be under selection using our time series data do not display a strong sweep-like pattern after 100 generations of adaptation.
 At a nominal significance threshold of p < 0.05, only 4.7% of the selected loci, as inferred from the regression analysis, also displayed a significant iHS.
 Taken together, these observations are all consistent with the polygenic view of adaptation through subtle shifts in allele frequency at a large number of loci, and with selection acting primarily on standing genetic variation rather than novel mutations.

 Effects of Polygenic Adaptation on Gene Expression